Strongest Soviet invasion Army of WW2. What was it doing in western Ukraine in June of 1941 right before Hitler’s attack?

 Three Out of the Ordinary Armies

-Of the thirteen armies mentioned, three of them were different– the 6th and the 9th armies in Ukraine, and the 10th in Belarus.
+Of the thirteen armies mentioned, three were different– the 6th and the 9th armies in Ukraine, and the 10th in Belarus.

 Viktor Suvorov: “If we call the German tank groups, each with between 600 and 1,000 tanks, engines of aggression, what then are we to call the 6th, 9th, and 10th Soviet Armies?”